rutva0607/sudoku/Presentation.md

 # 3 Function Summary

-This document provides a summary of all the functions used in the Sudoku solver written in C.

----

 ## 🔢 Candidate Functions
 Functions that manage which numbers are available in rows, columns, and 3×3 squares.